SalekurPolas/MMM-Pinfo/README.md

 | --------------- | --------
 | Model           | Display model name and number of the device
 | Serial          | Display the unique serial number of the device
-| Network         | Display connected network types like WLAN, LAN, etc
+| Network type    | Display connected network types like WLAN, LAN, etc
 | IPv4            | Display IPv4 of the corresponding network
 | IPv6            | Display IPv6 of the corresponding network
 | MAC             | Display MAC address of the corresponding network
 | RAM             | Display total size, usage, and percentage usage of the RAM
+| Storage         | Display total size, usage, and percentage usage of the Storage
 | CPU type        | Display CPU type of the device
 | CPU usage       | Display the percentage of usage
 | CPU temp        | Display current temperature of the CPU